DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00010_release-test-plan.md

 **Reports:**

-TBA
+- Test summary report

 ## Entry and Exit Criteria
 **Entry Criteria:**

+- All development tasks are complete.
-- All fixes have been deployed to lower environments and passed lower quality gates.
+- All fixes passed lower quality gates.
+- A stable build is deployed to pre-production.

 **Exit Criteria:**

 - All tests have been completed,
 - Issues found are communicated.
   - Priority agreed with Product owner.
-  - Critical issues resolved prior release to production
+  - Critical issues resolved prior release to production.
   - All other issues logged in backlog

 ## Risk Management